FIWARE/tutorials.NGSI-LD/docs/entity-relationships.md

 When reading from a bridge table entity, the `type` of the entity must be known.

-After creating at least one **Task** entity we can query _Which workers are assigned activities in field `urn:ngsi-ld:PartField:002`?_ by making the following request
+After creating at least one **Task** entity we can query _Which workers are assigned activities in field `urn:ngsi-ld:PartField:002`?_ by making the following request.

 #### 10 Request: